Contact

 • An email marketing tool tests different subject lines to improve email open rates.

-An A/B test compares only two variants, while a multivariate test compares multiple variants simultaneously.
-While an A/B test is useful for testing basic elements, a multivariate test allows for a more comprehensive analysis and identification of the optimal combination of elements.
+An A/B test compares only two variants with each other, while a multivariate test compares several variants simultaneously.
+While an A/B test is useful for testing basic elements, a multivariate test enables a more comprehensive analysis and the identification of the optimal combination of elements.

 mantro-what-is-a-go-to-market-strategy